jwcalder/GraphLearning/README.md

 git clone https://github.com/jwcalder/GraphLearning
 ```

 The main python file is graphlearning.py.
 The demo scripts semi-supervised_demo.py and clustering_demo.py give basic examples of how to use the package on synthetic data.
 The clustering script reproduces the figures above, which are the result of spectral clustering on toy examples.
-The file main.py implements a user-friendly interface to run experiments comparing different datasets and algorithms over randomization of labeled and unlabeled data.
+The file graphlearning.py contains a main subroutine that implements a user-friendly interface to run experiments comparing different datasets and algorithms over randomization of labeled and unlabeled data.

 This package also reproduces experiments from our paper